 “The results of my feminization were not expected at this level….I´m much more feminine and it was exactly what I was hoping for.”

 Transgender ice hockey player, Ella.
 Her thoughts after having FFS surgery

 “My name is Ella Licari and I am from Australia.
 I had my surgery in April of 2017.
-The procedures I had are forehead and brow edge contouring and reduction, I also had a jaw contouring and chin advancement, and also a tracheal shave.
+The procedures I had are forehead and brow edge contouring and reduction, I also had jaw contouring and chin advancement, and also a tracheal shave.

-“I feel that the results that I have achieved though the facial feminization surgery has completely changed my life.
+“I feel that the results that I have achieved through the facial feminization surgery has completely changed my life.
 The response I have in society and from people around me are beyond what I expect from having FFS Surgery.
 The ease in which I am able to operate within society was not really expected at this level.”

 “I’ve kept my natural look.
 However I am much softer and more feminine and that was exactly what I was hoping for.”

 Transgender ice hockey player’s transition from the men’s to women’s league

 “I’ve been playing ice hockey for 30 years, this year, I started when I was 10.
 For many years I played mainly in men’s league and there where some mixed leagues that I played in but I played in a very high level, and also played both nationally and internationally in men’s leagues.”